-The first of the five things is knowing how your age affects the amount of benefits you will get.
-Social Security formulas use something called your "full retirement age" to calculate the amount of monthly income you will receive.
+The first of the five things is knowing how your age can affect your benefit amount.
+Social Security benefit formulas use what is called your full retirement age (FRA) to calculate the amount of monthly income you will receive.

 Full retirement age (FRA) is based on your year and day of birth—which means not everyone has the same FRA.
-Younger folks have a higher FRA than those already claiming Social Security.
+Younger people have a higher full retirement age than those already claiming—or near claiming—Social Security.

-Your FRA determines when you are eligible for what is called your full benefit amount or primary insurance amount.
+Your FRA determines when you are eligible for your full benefit amount or primary insurance amount.
 If you begin benefits before your FRA, you will have to take a reduced benefit, and if you begin benefits after your FRA, you become eligible for delayed retirement credits.

-It's also important to note that there is a different FRA schedule for your benefits than for widow/widower benefits.
+It's also important to note that there is a different FRA schedule for your retirement benefits than there is for widow/widower benefits.

-Wondering if you should start taking Social Security at age 62?
-It's only natural to ask this question.
-After all, age 62 is the earliest age you can begin drawing on Social Security benefits, and like many people, you are probably inclined to start drawing benefits as soon as you can.
+Some people may wonder if they should start taking Social Security at age 62.
+After all, age 62 is the earliest age you can begin drawing on Social Security benefits, and like many, you are probably inclined to start drawing benefits as soon as you can.

 Before you head to your nearest Social Security office to apply, evaluate all your options.
-Starting Social Security is almost an irrevocable decision—once you start collecting Social Security, you can only stop benefits if you are within the fist 12 months after starting and in that case you have to repay what you received so far.
-Your other option for pausing benefits is once you are over your full retirement age you can suspend benefits (sometimes called a voluntary suspension).
+Starting Social Security is almost a permanent decision—once you start collecting Social Security, you can only stop benefits if you are within the first 12 months after starting.
+And, in that case, you will have to repay what you received before ending your collection.
+Your other option for pausing the collection of retirement benefits is when you are over your full retirement age, you can suspend benefits—sometimes called a voluntary suspension.

 Claiming early benefits has consequences; if you are married, you are forever reducing the survivor benefit available to your spouse (if your benefit amount is greater than theirs).

-If you claim your Social Security benefits early (before your full retirement age) and continue working and make too much, then your benefits can be reduced.
+If you claim your Social Security benefits early—before your full retirement age—and continue working, you run the hazard of making too much.
+In that case, your benefits can be reduced.
 This reduction only applies until you reach your full retirement age.

-The reduction is based on your earnings.
+The benefits reduction is based on your earnings.
 Your earnings can't be over the Social Security earnings limit.
-The good news is investment income does not count toward the annual earnings limit; the only income that counts is income you earn by working.
+The good news is investment income does not count toward the annual earnings limit.
+Only the income you earn by working counts.

-Some 62-year-olds start benefits unaware of this rule.
-They keep working, or go back to work a year later, and then whey they file their tax return if their earnings are over the limit they get a demand letter from Social Security to pay back the required amount (it is based on a formula requiring you to pay back up to $1 for every $2 earned over the limit).
+Some 62-year-old retirees start benefits unaware of this rule.
+They keep working or go back to work a year later.
+Then when they file their tax return, if their earnings are over the limit, they will receive a demand letter from SSA to pay back the required amount.
+The formula is based on requiring you to pay back up to $1 for every $2 that you earn over the limit.

-Many people assume Social Security benefits are income tax-free.
-Under current tax law, 15% of your benefits received are tax-free - but the other 85% may be taxed unless you have almost no other sources of income.
+Many people assume Social Security benefits are free from income tax.
+However, if you—or both you and your spouse—earn above the limit, your benefits can be taxed.
+Under current tax law, 15% of your received benefits are tax-free.
+However, the other 85% may be taxed unless you have almost no other sources of income.

-There is a formula that is used to determine the amount of benefits subject to taxation.
+There is a formula used to determine the benefit amount subject to taxation.
 It depends on your marital status and how much other income you have.

 Even if your spouse never worked, they can still be eligible for a Social Security spousal benefit.

-If your spouse did work and is eligible for their own benefits, but on average was the lower earner between the two of you, then it may still make sense for them to claim a spousal benefit for a few years - and then switch to their own benefit amount when they reach age 70.
+If your spouse did work—and is eligible for their benefits—but on average was the lower earner between the two of you, then it may still make sense for them to claim a spousal benefit for a few years.
+Afterward, they can switch to their benefit amount when they reach age 70.

-If you are married, it is especially important to understand how a spousal benefit will be affected if you take your Social Security benefits early.
-By doing so, you may forever reduce the amount of survivor benefit available to your spouse.
+If you are married, it is especially important to understand how a spousal benefit will be affected if you take early Social Security benefits.
+By doing so, you may forever reduce the survivor benefits amount available to your spouse.

-Too many couples make their Social Security claiming decision independently of one another and miss out by not understanding how they could have taken advantage of spousal benefits.
+Too many couples make their Social Security claiming decisions independently of one another and miss out by not understanding how they could have taken advantage of these spousal benefits.